 and treatment facilities as the "Publicly Owned Treatment Works"

 (POTW).
-Our POTW consists of seven wastewater facilities treating an
+Our POTW consists of six wastewater facilities treating an

-average of approximately 100 million gallons per day, twenty-seven pump stations, and
+average of approximately 100 million gallons per day, twenty-three pump stations, and

 Pretreatment Program administers and enforces the regulations in order